 In the course of the analysis, the following information, at a minimum, will be shared with the stakeholders via MIS.

-Initial conditioned start cases and list of binding constraints.
+Initial conditioned start cases and a list of binding constraints.

 Intermediate cases and binding constraints, and proposed reliability and economic projects as they become available.